Revisit of the electromagnetic correction to $\tau\to\pi\pi\nu_\tau$ and its implication for muon $g-2$ based on $\tau$ data: Amplitude of the process

 The LO $S$-wave chiral amplitudes $N_{ij}$ are~\cite{Gasser:1984gg}

 The analytical expression of the function $G_{j}(s)$ is given by~\cite{Oller:1998zr}

 with

 and $m_{1,j}$ and $m_{2,j}$ the masses of the two particles in channel $j$.
 The subtraction constant $a_{SL,j}$ at $\mu = 770$ MeV in Eq.~\eqref{eq.Gs1} has been determined by fitting experimental phase shifts and we directly take their values from Ref.~\cite{Gao:2019idb}, which also uses the LO chiral amplitudes in the unitarization procedure.
 For the $(I,J)=(0,0)$ channel, the values of the two subtraction constants are $a_{SL,1}=-1.13$ for the $\pi\pi$ channel and $a_{SL,2}=-1.93$ for the $K\bar{K}$ channel.
-With such inputs, the resulting pole position of the scalar resonance $f_0(500)$/$\sigma$ is $\sqrt{s}_\sigma=(0.465-i0.237)$~GeV, which resembles the dispersive result~\cite{Pelaez:2015qba}.
-The explicit expression for the unitarized $K^+K^-\to\pi^0\pi^0$ amplitude in Eq.~\eqref{eq.ampwppgscalar} is then given by
+It has been verified~\cite{Gao:2019idb} that the resulting $\pi\pi$ phase shifts in such formalism can well reproduce experimental data and Roy equation results.
+With such inputs, the resulting pole position of the $f_0(500)$/$\sigma$ scalar resonance $\sqrt{s}_\sigma=(0.465-i0.237)$~GeV, is also compatible with the dispersive result in Ref.~\cite{Pelaez:2015qba}.
+These facts imply that our treatment of the scalar resonance effects in the $\omega\to\pi^0\pi^0\gamma$ decay is reliable.